pierrediedhiou/cybersecurity-journey/glossary.md

 applications (ex: Chrome, Firefox, Safari)
 - **Web Server** — A component responsible for hosting and delivering content for web applications
+- **Web Shell** — A malicious script uploaded to a web server that gives an attacker browser-based shell access to execute commands on the target system
 ## X
 - **XSS** — Cross-Site Scripting, injecting malicious scripts into web pages
 - **XZ Utils** — Linux compression tool targeted by a supply chain attack